 On the left is an example of a Giant Clam shell simulated through our model.
 The ribbed shell opening is incrementally determined by finding the shape of an elastic beam on an evolving foundation; the shape evolution is then coupled through our growth framework to a kinematics description to produce the logarithmic shell coiling.

 Elastic filaments, structures characterised by a length much greater than the cross-sectional width, are very common - for instance bacterial fibers, roots, and spine - and can have complicated 3D geometry.
 Understanding the mechanical behavior of these structures in the context of growth poses a significant challenge.
 We have developed a general framework to study such structures, which we term morphoelastic rods.
-Our approach combines the typical Kirchhoff equations for elastic rods with the decomposition of gradient tensor from general finite elasticity theory.
+Our approach combines the typical Kirchhoff equations for elastic rods with fundamental ideas from 3D morphoelasticity.

 Within the theory of finite elasticity are the most sophisticated tools for analysing the mechanical behaviour of tissues.
 Our modelling philosophy is to work within simplified geometries – such as cylindrical and spherical – where analytical progress may be made, and to incorporate significant mechanical complexity.
 For instance, we explore the effects of anisotropy, growth, residual stress, multiple material layers, and varying constitutive laws on material response.

 Cylindrical tubes are particularly pervasive biological structures, forming the basic geometry of arteries, airways, digestive tract, and many others.
 These structures are often highlighted by a complex make-up, including anisotropy, differential growth, and multiple layers.
 The basic mechanical behaviour -- for instance response to forces such as external pressure or muscle contraction -- plays a vital role in the physiological properties and is often a component in degradation and disease.